Inversion-NL/me.zwave/README.md

 Changelog:

+0.0.4
+* Added basic support for the 054367Z

 0.0.3
-* Add initial support for the 05461: Dual load switch
+* Added basic support for the 05461: Dual load switch

 0.0.2
 * Replaced a couple of icons, fixed a slider issue and removed the tinycolor2 package (since it's not used)